gitlabhq/gitlabhq/doc/ci/introduction/index.md

 logic, and learn how to write your own script (or tweak an existing one) for any application.

-For an deep view of GitLab's CI/CD configuration options, check the [`.gitlab-ci.yml` full reference](../yaml/README.md).
+For a deep view of GitLab's CI/CD configuration options, check the [`.gitlab-ci.yml` full reference](../yaml/README.md).

 ### GitLab CI/CD feature set